Our family recently spent a weekend exploring the myriad things to do in Augusta Ga and we had a BALL!

 The bedroom was open to a large closet and dressing area, and a full bath.
 The bath included a gorgeous, modern sink and tub/shower combo.

 A pool!
 Yes!
 There was a pool.
-We risked going for a dip before Memorial Day so it was a little chilly, but a ton of fun, regardless!
+We risked going for a dip before Memorial Day so it was a little chilly, but a ton of fun, regardless.
 There were even a few beach balls and such for the kids to enjoy.
 Cooper thought it was most awesome that the pool went to 8 feet deep!

 Complimentary Wi-Fi was available in the hotel, including our room.
 Huge plus!

 Partridge Inn is in the neighborhood of Summerville, a very posh and upstanding neighborhood.
 We were only about 5-10 minutes from the main street of downtown Augusta.
-This is where you’ll find great eats, the museum, river walk, and more!
+This is where you’ll find great eats, museums, the river walk, and more!

 Partridge Inn is everything I love in a hotel.
 It is historic and modern.
 It has spacious rooms with family-friendly amenities, a pool for play, great access to all the attractions, and a sweet southern staff.

-Whether in Georgia, neighboring states or across the world, our favorite way to explore a new place is at their outdoor markets.
+Whether in Georgia, neighboring states, or across the world, our favorite way to explore a new place is at their outdoor markets.
 We jumped on the chance to visit the Augusta Market while there.
 It’s held on the River Walk every Saturday from mid-March through the end of November.
 I recommend heading there in the early morning to start your day; they open at 8am.

 As we walked closer to the river, the boys picked out a lemonade…not fresh squeezed, but fresh PRESSED.
 It was squished with a hydraulic press…imPRESSive!
 We also found a vendor selling neat portable Disc Golf cages, and picked up a putter.